-- Friction – Friction can cause itchiness if you have an external hemorrhoid or a prolapsed internal hemorrhoid, which comes into contact with toilet paper, clothing, towels or chemicals or objects that cause irritation.
+- Friction – Friction can cause itchiness if you have an external hemorrhoid or a prolapsed internal hemorrhoid, which comes into contact with toilet paper, clothing, towels, chemicals, or objects that cause irritation.

 - Skin tags – In some cases, external hemorrhoids can develop a blood clot, which leaves a skin tag once it has dissipated.
 If there is a skin tag, it can become itchy and irritated due to contact with materials or objects and scratching.

 - Bowel movements – Going to the toilet can exacerbate symptoms.
 If you are constipated, this can cause pain and discomfort due to straining.
 If you have diarrhea, the skin around the hemorrhoid can become itchy and painful, especially if you are wiping frequently.

 - Mucus production – The body produces mucus naturally.
 If mucus leaks when passing stools or wind, this can cause itchiness.
 It is fairly common to experience mucus discharge if you have hemorrhoids.
 When stools mix with mucus, itching tends to be more intense.

 It’s a common question.
 Why do hemorrhoids itch at night?
 Some people find that irritation is more severe at night.
 Often, this is because people scratch subconsciously during sleep.
 Scratching causes itchiness and it can also be painful.